Puget Sound housing market was among nation’s strongest at the start of 2020. Then coronavirus came.

 Social distancing measures taken to slow the spread of the virus may also hit the housing market hard.
 Immediately after Gov. Jay Inslee’s stay-at-home order took effect last week, restricting much real estate activity, the number of new home listings dropped precipitously across Western Washington.

-In King, Pierce and Snohomish counties, the number of new homes on the market fell by 58% in the two days after the governor’s mandate took effect Wednesday, compared to an average of new listings on the same days in the last three years, according to preliminary data from the Northwest Multiple Listing Service.
+In King, Pierce and Snohomish counties, the number of new homes on the market fell by 58% in the two days after the governor’s mandate took effect Wednesday, compared to an average of new listings on the same days in the last three years, according to data from the Northwest Multiple Listing Service.

 On Saturday, the governor loosened his strictures on in-person home showings, inspections and appraisals, clearing the way for home sales to continue in as normal a fashion as proper social distance allows.